iodigital-com/io-technology/data/blog/why-you-should-be-using-new-css-features-today/why-you-should-be-using-new-css-features-today.md

 - Maybe I should comment on Slack that Brecht is a diluted idiot who lives in a fantasy where time and money doesn’t matter?
 - “CSS IS AWESOME!” (no, _YOU_ are awesome!)

 In no case, am I assaulting any use of frameworks, libraries and maybe tools that can purge your CSS from unneeded selectors.
-It’s about reflecting on how we can take our CSS game to the next level by evolving as a developer and maybe even become a fully fledged CSS-developer.
+It’s about reflecting on how we can take our CSS game to the next level by evolving as a developer and maybe even becoming a fully-fledged CSS-developer.

 In the next part, I will be showing some ideas on how to use new CSS, today without it affecting our workload too much and slowly learning the tools for the CSS future.